RuiboZhang98/crc_reading/README.md

 https://github.com/chaypaterson/CRC_Initiation

-Modes other than Gillespie is removed.
+Modes other than Gillespie are removed.
 Data related to population is recorded.
 The whole cancer initiation procedure is been restricted on it's main chain.